-The Company estimates the fair value of the conversion feature in its issued convertible note as derivative financial instrument at issuance and at each subsequent reporting date using the Black-Scholes valuation model.
+The Company estimates the fair value of these derivative liabilities using the Black-Scholes valuation model.
 The initial value is used in the determination of a note discount with each subsequent change in fair value as a component of operations.
-The fair value assumptions related to options issued were as follows:
+The range of fair value assumptions used for derivative financial instruments during the nine-months ended September 30, 2019, were as follows:

-As of June 30, 2019 As of Issuance Date of April 18, 2019

-Dividend yield 0.0% 0.0%
+Dividend yield 0.0%

-Risk-free rate 1.92% 2.44%
+Risk-free rate 1.75% - 2.44%

-Volatility 123% 102%
+Volatility 102% - 137%

-Expected term 1 year 1 year
+Expected term 1 year

 Volatility was calculated based on the historical volatility of the Company.
-The risk-free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the stock options to be valued.
+The risk-free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the derivative liabilities to be valued.
 The expected dividend yield was zero, because the Company does not anticipate paying a dividend within the relevant timeframe.